telerik/kendo-ui-core/docs/styles-and-layout/rendering.md

 The [Kendo UI Gauges, Charts, Barcodes, Diagrams, and Maps](http://demos.telerik.com/kendo-ui/) widgets support the following rendering targets:

 * SVG
-* VML
 * Canvas

 ## Mode Selection

 The rendering mode is automatically chosen based on availability.
-The order is SVG > VML > Canvas for all widgets rendering data visualization except for the Barcode and QRCode.
+The order is SVG > Canvas for all widgets rendering data visualization except for the Barcode and QRCode.
 These components do not require interactivity and default to Canvas rendering.
 You can set the preferred rendering mode in the [`renderAs`](/api/dataviz/chart#configuration-renderAs) option.

 The example below demonstrates how to configure the preferred rendering mode to Canvas by using the `renderAs` option.